alexandros-koutsioumpas/alexandros-koutsioumpas.github.io/DenfertWeb.markdown

     5.071064E-02          5.296281      1.436712E-01
 ```

 - Avoid any zero or negative values for _Q_, _intensity_ and _intensity error bar_ in the input file.
+Also exclude any high-Q flat plateaus that are obviously background dominated.

 - Any existing comment lines in the ASCII data file will be ignored.